Category Archives: Genetics

 The graphs below were created by the author, using data extracted directly from a review of patient charts (specifically, those of children presenting to the local hospital in Summit County, Colorado (9000 feet) with hypoxia).

-Graphs 1-4 show chief complaints of cough (CC) and shortness of breath (SOB) compared by age and by residence (residence includes altitudes above 2100 msl, the front range (a high altitude region of the Rocky Mountains running north-south between Casper, Wyoming and Pueblo, Colorado) averaging 1500 msl, and out of the state of Colorado)
+Graphs 1-4 show chief complaints of cough (CC) and shortness of breath (SOB) compared by age and by residence (res: includes altitudes above 2100 meters above sea level), the front range (a high altitude region of the Rocky Mountains running north-south between Casper, Wyoming and Pueblo, Colorado) averaging 1500 msl, and out of the state of Colorado (OOS).

 Graphs 9 and 10 show lowest oxygen by age at admission and lowest O2 organized by days spent in the county (residents are excluded from this data).